Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Real warranties - Up to 3 years of protection

-• Perfect compatibility - VIN matching eliminates guesswork
+• Proper compatibility - VIN matching helps eliminate guesswork

 • Expert support - We're here to help throughout the process

-Stop overpaying for new or rebuilt engines.
-Get a quality used engine that delivers reliability at a fraction of the cost.
+Get a quality used engine that can deliver reliability at a competitive cost.

 What you get with Used Engines Store: